 Although not given a hat color, Script Kiddies are part of the hacking community.
 They are not interested in hacking into networks for nefarious gains.
-Rather, they want to copy code and then insert it into a virus, SQLi, or other application.
+Rather, they want to copy code and then insert it into a virus, SQLi, or other applications.
 Script Kiddies usually download an overly used software and learn how to use it.
 They may be involved in a DDoS (Distributed Denial of Service) attack, flooding an IP with useless pings to initiate its collapse and keep other legitimate users from accessing it.

 Script kiddies are motivated by boredom and have no real alliance to the hacker world.